neilstudd/practical-automation/cineworld-listings/README.md

 1. Initial version simply picked Saturday (the day which usually has most films showing) and announced when it found listings on that day, allowing me to manually visit the Cineworld website to check the full listings for the week.
 1. Refactored so that it iterates over every day in the upcoming week, compiling a complete list of upcoming films, and allowing me to spot films which are only showing on particular days.
+1. Modified the script to remember what films were being shown last week, so that it can highlight new releases

 ## How I could improve the script in the future